 Students who withdraw, take an approved leave of absence (LOA), or otherwise are not actively registered in their program of study are ineligible to remain covered under U-SHIP (with the exception of students taking a Parental Relief Leave of Absence, which need not affect U-SHIP coverage, or those on a Medical Leave of Absence as described above).
 Upon return from a non-medical LOA, the student will need to enroll/waive U-SHIP for the remainder of the plan year before the third Friday of the quarter in which they return.

-If a student’s registration status is changed to LOA at any point after 5 p.m.
-Central time on Friday of the third week of the quarter and the student was covered by U-SHIP up to the date of the leave, then even though the LOA is backdated effective to the start of the quarter, U-SHIP coverage will remain in place through the end of the quarter in which the LOA was processed, with any assessment for premium remaining in effect.
+If a student’s registration status is changed to LOA or any other ineligible status at any point after 5 p.m.
+Central time on Friday of the third week of the quarter and the student was covered by U-SHIP up to the date of the leave, then even though the LOA or change in status is backdated effective to the start of the quarter, U-SHIP coverage will remain in place through the end of the quarter in which the LOA or change in status was processed, with any assessment for premium remaining in effect.

 Furthermore, any student who made a claim on their U-SHIP plan during a particular quarter must remain in U-SHIP for the remainder of that quarter, regardless of when the leave of absence or ineligibility becomes effective.
 U-SHIP premiums are non-refundable if a student has made claims on the plan at any point during that quarter, nor are premiums pro-ratable.

-Upon termination of U-SHIP coverage, if a student was enrolled in U-SHIP for at least six (6) consecutive months prior to termination, that student is eligible to enroll in "continuation coverage" for up to three (3) months (form available here ).
-Application is required directly through the insurance provider and may be facilitated by the on-campus insurance coordinators, located in the 950 E. 61st St., Room 368/370.
-Application and payment must be made within 31 days from the end of prior U-SHIP coverage.
+Upon termination of U-SHIP coverage, if a student was enrolled in U-SHIP for at least six (6) consecutive months prior to termination, that student is eligible to enroll in "continuation coverage" for up to three (3) months.
+Payment is made directly to UnitedHealthcare StudentResources and must be received no more than 31 days from the date prior coverage is terminated.